'Drive Like Your Kids Live Here' sign hid one of Austin bomber's devices

 The affidavit revealed details about the construction of the bombs along with Conditt's planning and preparation.

-Officials said Conditt, 23, was responsible for making seven devices, killing two people and wounding five others in Austin and near San Antonio over nearly three weeks last month.
+Officials said Conditt, 23, was responsible for making seven devices, killing two people and wounding five others in Austin and near San Antonio over nearly three weeks in March.
 He blew himself up with one of his bombs as police approached his vehicle.

 Conditt recorded a video confessing to the crimes, interim Austin Police Chief Brian Manley said then.
 The confession did not shed light on a motive, Manley said.